martintoft1/IN3110/assignment4/README.md

 sepia_image(input_filename_image, output_filename_image)
 ```

-where output_filename_image is the new filename and path to the sepia image. output_filename_image can be empty, and if it is the sepia image will be saved to instapy/filters/tests/test_images.
+where output_filename_image is the new filename and path to the sepia image. output_filename_image can be empty, and if it is the sepia image will be saved to the same directory as input_filename_image.

-To run the tests for task 4.1 and 4.2, the user first needs to install the instapy-package.
-After doing so, the user needs to move to the root-directory of the package and run the following command
+To run the tests for tasks, the user first needs to install the instapy-package.
+After doing so, the user needs to move to the filter-module in the package and run the following command

 ```
-python3 -m tests.test_instapy.py
+python3 -m tests.test_instapy
 ```